Cheshire East Councillors privacy notice

 Why we are allowed to use your information

-We will share employment/bank details with the payroll department at Cheshire East Council to enable payment of your Members’ Allowance to be made to you.
+We will share employment/bank details with Payments and Income at Cheshire East Council to enable payment of your Members’ Allowance to be made to you.
 This information may also be used by government bodies such as HMRC and DWP in respect of taxation matters and any pension entitlements.

 Your personal details will be shared with Democratic Services staff who will manage your profile on the Council’s website, register you as a Councillor via a secure Content Management System and process your allowances claims via a secure Content Management System